jboss-developer/jboss-eap-quickstarts/h2-console/README.md

 Deploy the H2 Console
 ------------------------

-This quickstart comes bundled with a version of the H2 Console built for JBoss EAP 6.1.
+This quickstart comes bundled with a version of the H2 Console built for JBoss EAP.
 The changes that have been made to the stock console are described below.

 Deploy the console by copying the `QUICKSTART_HOME/h2-console/h2console.war` to the `$JBOSS_HOME/standalone/deployments` directory.